 I’m not sure about you, but I had a 30-minute window to see and admire the sunset.
-Standing in a 30-minute queue to get that picture, and working myself up because people are taking their sweet time swinging back and forth trying to get the perfect snap, is not exactly my idea of a good time.
+Standing in a long queue to get that picture, and working myself up because people are taking their sweet time swinging back and forth, is not exactly my idea of a good time.

 6) Day trip to the other Gili islands (Gili Meno and Gili Air)

-After spending my first 2 days appreciating my new-found paradise, I was reluctant to leave the island to spend an afternoon on a party boat #granny!
+After spending my first 2 days appreciating my new-found paradise, I was reluctant to leave the island to spend an afternoon on the Jiggy party boat!
 But, it did include day drinking after all, which is quite possibly my favorite thing to do.

-Along with my friends, we bought tickets to the Jiggy Boat Party.
-These cost $19 for the girls and well, sorry guys, $26 for you.
+The tickets cost $19 for the girls and well, sorry guys, $26 for you.
 This only includes 1 drink but the price is totally worth it for the few hours we got to spend on a catamaran sipping on cocktails, whilst taking in the picturesque views.

 The crowd was great, and the music even better.
 The catamaran made its way toward Lombok where we stopped and took a dip in the water.
 After appreciating yet another beautiful sunset, we headed back to Gili T.